 The Global Problem (UNECE POPs Protocol & UNEP POPs Convention)

-The Arctic is particularly at risk from these POPs, because air and ocean currents can carry these harmful chemicals to the polar regions where they become concentrated.
-In future, exposure in the Arctic regions may be further increased by global climate change, as those locked in the ice may be remobilised.
+The Arctic and Antarctic are particularly at risk from these POPs, because air and ocean currents can carry the harmful chemicals to the polar regions where they become concentrated.
+In future, exposure to toxic chemicals in the polar regions may be further increased by global climate change, as those locked in the ice may be re-mobilised as melting occurs.

-CHEM Trust staff have been involved in lobbying for additional chemicals, beyond the original twelve, to be subject to global bans under the UNEP POPs Convention.
+CHEM Trust has been involved in lobbying for additional chemicals, beyond the original twelve, to be subject to global bans under the UNEP POPs Convention.
 Currently there are 22 chemicals covered by the POPs convention, but more still need to be added.
 We recognise the importance of this work, bearing in mind the need to protect all wildlife and people from harmful chemicals, and the potential for such contaminants to be found in imported foods and other articles.

 A group of NGOs from all over the world are actively working in this area, under the IPEN (International POPs Elimination Network) banner, and CHEM Trust is an active contributor in this group.